Improved cosmological fits with quantized primordial power spectra

-In \cref{fig:pert_at_fcb} we plot the radiation velocity perturbation at the FCB and indicate the allowed wavenumbers at the zeros of $v_\rad^\infty$.
-We see that the spacing is initially non-linear, but, like in the pure radiation case, the wavenumbers quickly settle down to linear.
-A linear fit to the allowed wavenumbers $k / \sqrt{\Lambda} \leq 10$ yields a smallest two allowed wavenumbers of \begingroup \allowdisplaybreaks
+In \cref{fig:pert_at_fcb} we plot the radiation velocity perturbation at the FCB and indicate the allowed wave numbers at the zeros of $v_\rad^\infty$.
+We see that the spacing is initially nonlinear, but, like in the pure radiation case, the wave numbers quickly settle down to linear.
+A linear fit to the allowed wave numbers $k / \sqrt{\Lambda} \leq 10$ yields a smallest two allowed wave numbers of \begingroup \allowdisplaybreaks

 \endgroup and asymptotic spacing

 for the perfect fluid, and \begingroup \allowdisplaybreaks

 \endgroup when we include the effects of anisotropic stress.